 3. Request Feedback

-There are many creative ways in which you can ask the customers to provide with feedback without seeming boring or annoying.
+There are many creative ways to ask customers to provide feedback without seeming boring or annoying.
 For instance, take a look at what Starbucks is doing:

 Consumers are allowed to come up with their drink, and others have the chance to vote on the best ideas and also share thoughts and opinions.
 You get to talk, and Starbucks will listen.
-Hence, this relationship marketing strategy will strengthen the relationship between the brand and customers.
+Hence, this relationship marketing strategy will strengthen the relationship between the brand and customers and increase customer retention.

 Even if it can receive negative feedback on the items they currently have, they seem open to listening to everything; everyone has to say.
 This is precisely what you need to do.
 For a productive relationship, you should welcome engagement regardless if it’s positive or negative.
 This way, you will ensure that customers will not use social media to portray the business in a negative light.